-We hypothesize that small movements of the human user will change the angle and degree of ping reflection, thus we expect the echo intensity in the recordings to vary if a user is present.
+We hypothesize that when the user changes posture or moves, the angle and degree of ping reflection will change.
+Thus, we expect the echo intensity in the recordings to vary if a user is present.
 We assume that human users are the only nearby moving objects.